Conversational Marketing for Real Estate Businesses

 - The Tenant, person(s) who are renting properties

 These personas are typical of nearly all estate agents and letting agents.
-Therefore we will look at each one in succession and break down why and how you would utilise conversational marketing per persona.
+Therefore we will look at each one in succession and break down why and how you would employ conversational marketing per persona.

 The Vendor or Seller